alokkusingh/kafka-experimental/README.md

 ## Current Deployment
 - 1 Zookeeper Instance
 - 1 Kafka Broker
-- 2 Producers
+- 2 Producers - you may scale up using `docker-compose` scale command
     - 1 instance of Rain Sensor
-    - 1 instance of Temperature Sensor
+    - 1 instance of Temperature Sensor - you may scale up using `docker-compose` scale command
 - 1 Partition
-- 2 Apps
+- 2 Apps - you may scale up using `docker-compose` scale command.
+This will be useless as of now as we have single `Partition`.
     - `app-one` - subscribed to Rain Sensor and Temperature Sensor Topics.
 Consumer group: `app-one`
     - `app-two` - subscribed to Rain Sensor Topic.
 Consumer group: `app-two`